DevMountain/ecommerce-part-three/README.md

 ### Cart

-With the cart POST endpoint, you will expect a request query of `user_id` that will take the id of the logged in user (Alternatively, you could get the _id from the passport session).
+With the cart POST endpoint, you will expect a request query of `user_id` that will take the id of a user.
 In the handler, get the user.
 The request will have a JSON of the product that is being added to the cart, including a quantity.
 Add that item to the user's cart, then save the user.

 *Note*: At some point you may realize that the models you created earlier are not appropriate for what we're trying to do.
-Feel free to go back to your models to make them work.
+Feel free to go back and change your models to make them work.

 The cart PUT endpoint will be similar, but is intended to change the quantity of a particular item in the cart.
 If the new quantity is 0, simply remove the item from the cart altogether.